-Samim Ghamami is currently a Senior Economist at the Office of Financial Research within the US Department of the Treasury and an Adjunct Professor of Mathematical Finance at NYU’s Courant Institute of Mathematical Sciences.
-Samim received his Ph.D. in Operations Research and Mathematical Finance from the University of Southern California in 2009, where his principal advisor was Sheldon Ross.
-His work has broadly focused on finance, risk management, and stochastic modeling and analysis.
+Samim Ghamami is currently a Senior Financial Economist at Goldman Sachs, an Adjunct Professor of Finance at New York University, and an Adjunct Associate Professor of Economics at Columbia University.
+Samim received his Ph.D. in Mathematical Finance and Operations Research from the University of Southern California in 2009, where his principal advisor was Sheldon Ross.

-Samim has also been a Visiting Scholar at the Department of Economics at UC Berkeley, a Senior Quantitative Researcher at MSCI, a Quantitative Analyst at Barclays Capital in New York, an Adjunct Faculty member of USC, and a Post-Doctoral Researcher at CREATE Homeland Security Center.
-His publications have appeared in various journals including the Journal of Applied Probability, Mathematics of Operations Research, Journal of Credit Risk, Journal of Derivatives, Probability in the Engineering and Informational Sciences, Quantitative Finance, and the international Journal of Financial Engineering.
+Samim has been a Visiting Scholar at the Department of Economics at UC Berkeley, a Senior Quantitative Researcher at MSCI, a Quantitative Researcher at Barclays Capital in New York, an Adjunct Professor at USC, and a Post-Doctoral Researcher at CREATE Homeland Security Center.
+His publications have appeared in different journals including Management Science, Journal of Applied Probability, Mathematics of Operations Research, Journal of Financial Intermediation, Journal of Credit Risk, Journal of Derivatives, Probability in the Engineering and Informational Sciences, Quantitative Finance, Journal of Risk, and International Journal of Financial Engineering.